In his new memoir, Barack Obama writes of hope, despair and life at the center of a divided nation

 In an atmosphere poisoned by false assertions that he was not born in the United States, that he was a Muslim and that he supported “death panels” that would determine the fate of older Americans, Obama says it was hard enough to win GOP support.
 But he thought he had a chance with some Republican moderates such as Sen. Olympia Snowe of Maine, who supported the health plan in committee but voted against it on the floor of the Senate.

-He writes how he asked Republican Sen. Chuck Grassley whether any changes in the bill would win the Iowan’s vote.
+He writes of how he asked Republican Sen. Charles E. Grassley whether any changes in the bill would win the Iowan’s vote.
 “I guess not, Mr. President,” Grassley responded, according to Obama.
 Grassley’s office released a statement Friday that said, “Neither Sen. Grassley nor his senior staff at the time have any record or recollection of that and it’s unlikely that is something Sen. Grassley would say.”

 The legislation passed without support from Republicans, many of whom have spent years trying to kill it.

-Similarly, writing of efforts to court the support of Sen. Lindsey O. Graham for climate change legislation, he said the South Carolina Republican “liked to play the role of the sophisticated, self-aware conservative, disarming Democrats and reporters with blunt assessments of his party’s blind spots” but then found ways to “wriggle out” of proposed compromises.
+Similarly, writing of efforts to court the support of Sen. Lindsey O. Graham for climate change legislation, he said the South Carolina Republican “liked to play the role of the sophisticated, self-aware conservative, disarming Democrats and reporters with blunt assessments of his party’s blind spots,” but then found ways to “wriggle out” of proposed compromises.
 He was like the character in a spy movie “who double-crosses everyone to save his own skin,” Obama writes.

-Edwards, McConnell and Graham did not immediately respond Friday to requests for comment.
+Edwards, McConnell and Graham did not respond Friday to requests for comment.

 Obama’s grievances with the media are a constant theme.
 He portrays himself as a victim of unfair reportage and political commentary from every corner, including from liberals who he said never understood the need for him to make compromises to win passage of legislation.
-At one point, he recounts that he said that when some people in small Pennsylvania towns “get bitter, they cling to guns or religion or antipathy toward people who aren’t like them, or anti-immigrant sentiment or anti-trade sentiment as a way to explain their frustrations.”
+At one point, he recounts saying that when some people in small Pennsylvania towns “get bitter, they cling to guns or religion or antipathy toward people who aren’t like them, or anti-immigrant sentiment, or anti-trade sentiment as a way to explain their frustrations.”

 While he acknowledges that he “screwed up” by making the comment, he seeks to shift some of the blame to a writer for the Huffington Post, who accurately quoted his words.
 “This is what separates even the most liberal writers from their conservative counterparts — the willingness to flay politicians on their own side,” Obama writes.
-He wishes he could take back the remarks and “make a few simple edits.”
+He writes that he wishes he could take back the remarks and “make a few simple edits.”

 But Obama has particular scorn for “conservative pundits” who framed efforts to help the disadvantaged in society into partisan attack lines.
 “The problem is no longer discrimination against people of color, the argument goes; it’s ‘reverse racism,’ with minorities ‘playing the race card’ to get unfair advantage.
 The problem isn’t sexual harassment in the workplace; it’s humorless ‘feminazis’ beating men over the head with their political correctness,” he writes.

-Obama pushes back against such rhetorical “sleight of hand,” recounting how the country’s history of openly racist policies and the aftermath of the Civil War and the Great Depression were followed by measures to create a social contract that lifted the disadvantaged and created a more equal society – the theme that Obama puts forward in the book’s title of “A Promised Land.”
+Obama pushes back against such rhetorical “sleight of hand,” recounting that the country’s history of openly racist policies and the aftermath of the Civil War and the Great Depression were followed by measures to create a social contract that lifted the disadvantaged and created a more equal society — the theme that Obama puts forward in the book’s title of “A Promised Land.”

 His message throughout the book is that the constant personal attacks on him, and the widening gap between the two main political parties, severed the bond of trust that is needed for Washington to improve the lives of all Americans.